McGesic/Blog-article/README.md

 3) How do these different habits & attitudes impact the career satisfaction of female vs. male SW developers?

 # Files in respository
-survey_results_public.csv : Results of Stackoverflow survey 2017, one row of results per survey participant survey_results_schema.csv : Contains overview of questions asked to survey participants blog-article.ipynb : Analysis on questions highlighted above
+blog-article.ipynb : Analysis on questions highlighted above survey_results_schema.csv : Contains overview of questions asked to survey participants

+The results of the Stackoverflow survey 2017 are not included in the repository due to the size of the file.
+They can be downloaded here: https://insights.stackoverflow.com/survey In the Jupiter notebook they are referred to as survey_results_public.csv

 # Libraries used
 The libraries used in this notebook are numpy, pandas, seaborn and matplotlib